And More Money Than You Think.

 I like to spend time with my Dad and hear his wisdom.
 He’s a young 84 and recently told me that he wanted to cut back on making major charitable contributions.

 “You know son, I’m getting up there, but we have good, long-lived genes and I may need this money when I’m 100.”
-And chances are he will live to be 100 (I hope I take after him).
+(Unfortunately he died a few years later.)

 “Dad, you’re sitting on appreciated stock.
 Why don’t you donate it, avoid gains tax, get a tax deduction, and receive guaranteed income for life?”

 Now, my dad’s no dummy.
-He’s a retired surgeon and professor, and has multiple degrees and a fellowship from JHU.
+He’s a retired surgeon and professor (Thomas Jefferson University), has multiple degrees and a fellowship from JHU (Johns Hopkins University).
 So let me ask you: Is this your prospect?
-Someone who’s been receiving your planned giving junk mail for 45 years and still does not know what a simple Gift Annuity is?
+Someone who’s been receiving your planned giving junk mail (sorry!) for 45 years and still does not know what a simple Gift Annuity is?

 Another example: an elderly couple I am close to.
 Good friends.
 Grateful that they are still alive.
 They give to charity on a regular basis, a few hundred here, a few hundred there.
 But I can’t help noticing that they’re both slowing down.
 They struggle with new things, like learning how to operate a cordless phone.